Strife-AI/Strife.Engine/README.md

 * C++ compiler and build tools: The engine builds and runs on MSVC, Gcc, and Clang (For Windows, Linux, and Mac respectively).
 Using CMake as the build system.
     * For Windows: use the Visual Studio C++ build tools.
     * For Linux: Gcc ships with virtually all distributions.
-    * For MacOS: Install the Xcode command line tools using:
+    * For macOS: Install the Xcode command line tools using:
 ```shell
   xcode-select --install
 ```